raphaelgiaquinto/raycasting-engine/README.md

 # raycasting-engine
-A little raycasting engine made by someone who sucks in maths
+A little raycasting engine made by someone who sucks in maths ... (it's me)

 ## History